voberle/adventofcode/2022/README.md

 After day 25:

 - I finished day 16, by implementing it in a simpler way (at least for part 1).
 Part 2 remains a bit hackish.
+- Day 19 was of the same style as day 16, so I applied the same method.

 ## Days